Endpoint behavior of distribution amplitudes of pion and longitudinally polarized rho meson under the influence of renormalon-chain contributions: QCD SR for the / DA of the leading twist

 In the vicinity of the endpoints $x=0$ and 1, the scalar condensate $\Phi_S(x;M)$ dominates the nonlocal condensate (NLC) contributions that include condensates $\Delta\Phi_{G,V,T_i}(x;M)$ \cite{Bakulev:1998pf,Bakulev:2001pa,Bakulev:2004mc} collected in the term $\Delta_C(x;M)$ in Eq.~(\ref{eq:Delta}).
-To estimate the behavior near the endpoints, we take into account only these \textit{two dominant terms}, $\Phi_\text{PT}$ and $\Phi_S$, in the r.h.s.\ of Eqs.~(\ref{eq:sr-pi}) and \eqref{eq:sr-rho}, which is represented diagrammatically in Fig.~\ref{fig:renorm+cond}.
+To estimate the behavior near the endpoints, we take into account only these \textit{two dominant terms}, $\Phi_\text{PT}$ and $\Phi_S$, in the rhs\ of Eqs.~(\ref{eq:sr-pi}) and \eqref{eq:sr-rho}, which is represented diagrammatically in Fig.~\ref{fig:renorm+cond}.

 Note, that we apply here the usual factorization approximation for the four-quark condensate.
 Our estimates will be made under the renormalon-chain approximation for pQCD corrections, or, in other words, in the approximation of large $\beta_0 a_s$ in both $\Phi_\text{PT}$ and $\Phi_S$.
-Let us call ``reduced NLC SRs'' those that contain in their r.h.s.\ of (\ref{eq:sr}) only the dominant terms $\Phi_\text{PT}$, $\Phi_S$, while all other contributions are neglected.
+Let us call ``reduced NLC SRs'' those that contain in their rhs\ of (\ref{eq:sr}) only the dominant terms $\Phi_\text{PT}$, $\Phi_S$, while all other contributions are neglected.